 Previously, both organisations had been collecting and analysing data on teachers' salaries for many years.
-Eurydice had collected and published data in the framework of different publications since 1993, and, since 2010, it has been publishing an annual report on teachers' and school heads' salaries and allowances.
+Eurydice had collected and published data in the framework of different publications since 1993, and, between 2010 and 2023, it had published an annual report on teachers' and school heads' salaries and allowances.
+Since 2023, data are published in an online visualisation tool available at https://eurydice.eacea.ec.europa.eu/data-and-visuals/teachers-salaries.
 OECD/NESLI developed and administered a data collection on teachers' salaries and working time, based on the previous Network C Teachers and the Curriculum surveys, and similar surveys were subsequently carried out by the OECD Secretariat for the World Education Indicators project.
 Internationally comparable data on teachers' salaries have been annually published in the OECD's flagship publication Education at a Glance (EAG).